-Each year Development in Gardening (DIG) organizes one opportunity to work hand in hand with our communities on the ground and visit some of the most beautiful sites in East Africa.
+Each year Development in Gardening (DIG) organizes opportunities to work hand in hand with our communities on the ground and visit some of the most beautiful sites in East Africa.

-This year Development in Gardening (DIG) will be hosting it's annual DIG Africa Trip to Southern Uganda.
-The trip will depart New York in mid August and return 12 days later (exact dates TBD).
-We will have a full 6 days on the ground to work in DIG's culturally unique Batwa communities followed by a rare opportunity to trek the endangered mountain gorillas!
+This year Development in Gardening (DIG) will be hosting an annual DIG Africa Trip to Southern Uganda.
+The trip will depart New York in June 14th and return 10 days later.
+We will work on the ground in DIG's culturally unique Batwa communities followed by a rare opportunity to trek the endangered mountain gorillas!

 This annual trip has given donors, volunteers, and interested supporters an opportunity to not only see some of Africa's most enchanting places, but also experience DIG's work in the field.